kpatrick/crk2_remove/README.md

 Costa Rica Kids School Sponsorship Program

+DELETION FAIR WARNING.
+Please fork a copy if you want it.

 Warning
 * The gems used in the project are out of date and may have security issues.
 * The password store does not use a salted password hash, which is contrary to best practices.